taijusanagi/2025-ai-blueprints/README.md

 ## 🔥 Project Summary

-TrustML is a verifiable federated learning platform powered by Filecoin and Akave.
-It enables trustable, decentralized machine learning by allowing multiple nodes to train locally, submit verifiable updates, and collaborate securely to build a global model.
+TrustML is an SDK and platform that enables multiple nodes to collaboratively train a machine learning model using TensorFlow and the Federated Averaging algorithm, all without sharing their raw data.

+This is especially powerful in real-world scenarios where data privacy is critical — such as healthcare, finance, or governance — where datasets cannot leave the local environment.

 ## 🌐 Problem